My Coronavirus (Covid-19) Investing Strategy For Peer to Peer Lending and the Stock Market

 I buy index trackers rather than ETF’s because ETF’s are traded on markets like stocks and their valuations can differ to the index tracker funds which have identical holdings.
 ETF valuations are complicated and come from a mix of company data, IIV (intraday indicative value), NAV (net asset value), premiums and discounts, cash and estimated cash, demand and supply, and third-party valuations.
 Sometimes the companies that offer the ETF’s have a difficult time valuing the ETF’s int he short-term.

 Index trackers are valued once per day and execution times are longer for transactions.
-I actually like this feature because I’m less likely to try market timing when I know I can’t move in and out of index funds like I can a an ETF or a stock.
+I actually like this feature because I’m less likely to try market timing when I know I can’t move in and out of index funds like I can an ETF or a stock.

 While I have no crystal ball for the future, everything is temporary.
 Let’s look at some of the historical stock market swings that we have survived and thrived through.